 Gibraltar Campion Distribution, Habitat, and Ecology

-Firstly, the common name of the species itself, Gibraltar Campion, tells one precisely where to find it.
-That’s because the delicate little beauty lives in only one highly restricted location in the world.
+Firstly, the common name of the Gibraltar Campion tells one where to find it.
+This delicate little beauty lives in only one highly restricted location in the world.
 That extremely limited range consists of only Gibraltar Rock, located in the United Kingdom, in Europe.

-Furthermore, even there it surprises researchers.
-That’s because the plant also has a highly restricted, specific, and unexpected habitat preference for where it lives.
-Due to this, the breathtaking flowering plant actually lives only on the extremely rocky, otherwise desolate, outcrops of Gibraltar Rock itself.
+Even there it surprises researchers.
+This plant also has a highly restricted, specific, and unexpected habitat preference for where it lives.
+Due to this, the breathtaking flowering plant lives only on the extremely rocky, otherwise desolate, outcrops of Gibraltar Rock itself.

-Quite sadly, scientists still know very little about the ecology of this particular variety of flora.
-This regrettable lack understandably occurs due to the simple fact of having so few specimens to study.
+Sadly, scientists still know very little about the ecology of this variety of flora.
+This lack understandably occurs due to the simple fact of having so few specimens to study.
 However, efforts to fathom the secrets of the magnificent Gibraltar Campion remain ongoing.

-Thankfully, however, for the few remaining wild specimens, it now has a measure of legal protection.
-That holds true due to the fact that the local government passed the Nature Protection Act in 1991.
+Thankfully for the few remaining wild specimens, it now has a measure of legal protection.
+The local government passed the Nature Protection Act in 1991.
 This measure serves to provide the perilously positioned plant with at least a modicum of legal protection.